debrief/pepys-import/DeveloperGuide.rst

 1. Install Postgres.app, available from `here <https://postgresapp.com/>`_, which is a self-contained installation of Postgres and PostGIS for MacOS.

-2. Once installed, add the Postgres bin directory to your PATH.
-Note: this doesn't have to be in the profile, it can be applied just to the current session, since it is only needed for ``pip install`` step.
+2. Once installed, add the Postgres bin directory to the PATH variable in your proefile.
 The bin directory will be _inside_ the Postgres.app file you've just installed, and the path will be something like :code:`/Applications/Postgres.app/Contents/Versions/14/bin`.

 3. Install the ARM version of mambaforge, which is available `here <https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-MacOSX-arm64.sh>`_, following